Merri/settlers2/map-blocks/A_ICON.md

-# Map block 10: icons
+# Map Block 10: icons

 - In map files this should be filled with `0x00`.
 - Map Editor saves `0x01` around the nodes where mouse cursor was positioned at the moment of saving.